marcos10soares/hogwarts-legacy-pause-game/README.md

 * Known bug: if you pause the game and close this tool, you might not be able to resume the game

 **Hopefully this will become useless when the developers enable the feature to pause the game (lol)**

+## Features

+* Pause the game by doing `alt+tab` and then pressing `p` in the command line where you are running this tool.
+* Pause the game by opening a url from any device in your local network (for example: smartphone).

 ## Requirements
 * [SysInternals Suite](https://apps.microsoft.com/store/detail/sysinternals-suite/9P7KNL5RWT25?hl=pt-pt&gl=pt&rtc=1)